Manufacturing, Ripening, Process Control and Grading

 Pasta Filata Varieties (Italy) and similar stretched cheeses incorporate a curd ripening step similar to Cheddar followed by milling to form small curds that are fused together and kneaded and stretched in hot water to create a fibrous structure.
 In mechanical operations the curd is kneaded by augers and forced up a rectangular tube of decreasing size.
 This causes the curd to stretch and fuse together creating typical fibrous structure.

-Pressing varies from little or none for soft cheese up to 170 kPa for firm or hard cheeses, such as Cheddar.
-Warmer curd requires less pressure.
+Pressing varies from little or none for soft cheese up to 1.5 kg/cm2 (21.3 p.s.i) for firm or hard cheeses.
+Warmer curd or curd with higher fat requires less pressure.
+Pressing also depends on the size and shape of the form.
+For example in a large mould, the force (numerator) of the press is distributed over a larger area (denominator).
 Mechanical openings may be reduced by vacuum treatment before, during, or after pressing.

 Almost all cheese is salted by one of three methods: before pressing, as in Cheddar and American varieties, surface salting after pressing, or brine salting.